 Tips for Traveling with HomePEN

 A little preparation can go a long way when you’re traveling far from home with HomePEN.
 Keeping this in mind, we’ve compiled some tips from previous articles, conference sessions, conversation and correspondence, to make your next trip safer and more enjoyable.
-If you are flying, don't miss the information from the Transportation Security Administration in tip #8.
 Thank you to everyone who has contributed to these tips and to those who volunteer to share their traveling experience.

 1. Consult Your Physician